kelly/OrthoRoute/README.md

     <td align="left">
       <h2>OrthoRoute - GPU Accelerated Autorouting for KiCad</h2>
       <p><strong>OrthoRoute is a GPU-accelerated PCB autorouter that uses a Manhattan lattice and the PathFinder algorithm to route high-density boards.
 Built as a KiCad plugin using the IPC API, it handles complex designs with thousands of nets that make traditional push-and-shove routers give up.</strong></p>
-      <p><em>Never trust the autorouter, but at least this one is fast.</em></p>
       <p><em>Orthogonal!
 Non-trivial!
 Runs on GPUs!
 I live in San Francisco!</em></p>
+      <p><em>Never trust the autorouter, but at least this one is fast.</em></p>
     </td>
   </tr>
 </table>

-OrthoRoute is a GPU-accelerated PCB autorouter plugin for KiCad, designed to handle massive circuit boards that would be impractical to route by hand.
-Born out of necessity to route a backplane with 17,600 pads, OrthoRoute leverages CUDA cores to parallelize the most computationally intensive parts of PCB routing.

 A much more comprehensive explanation of the _why_ and _how_ of this repository is available on the [build log for this project](https://bbenchoff.github.io/pages/OrthoRoute.html).

 ## Key Features

-- GPU-Accelerated Routing: Uses CUDA/CuPy for wavefront expansion algorithms
+- GPU-Accelerated Routing: Uses CUDA/CuPy
+- Multiple Routing Algorithms
   - Manhattan Routing: Specialized for orthogonal routing patterns (horizontal/vertical layer pairs)
+  - Lee's Wavefront: Traditional routing (experimental)
 - KiCad Integration: Built as a native KiCad plugin using the IPC API
 - Real-time Visualization: Interactive 2D board view with zoom, pan, and layer controls
-- Multi-layer Support: Handles complex multi-layer PCB designs

 ## Why GPU Acceleration?

 Traditional autorouters like FreeRouting can take hours or even days on large boards.
 OrthoRoute uses GPUs for the embarrassingly parallel parts of routing - specifically Lee's wavefront expansion algorithm - while handling constraints and decision-making on the CPU.

-For Manhattan routing patterns (the plugin's specialty), this approach is particularly effective because:
+For Manhattan routing patterns (the plugin's specialty), this approach is particularly effective because geometric constraints make the problem highly parallelizable

-- Traces follow predictable orthogonal patterns
-- Each layer has a dedicated direction (horizontal or vertical)
-- Geometric constraints make the problem highly parallelizable

 ## Technical Achievements